 Regional actors must delegitimise the Islamic State’s existence

 IS has caused an extortionate number of deaths in the region as well as further displacement of Syrian nationals, which has hindered the peace process in Syria.

 All efforts to create a caliphate should be nulled

 The efforts by IS to create an Islamic caliphate in the Levant was a major hindrance in the process of achieving settlement in Syria.Explore

 Regional actors must stop perpetuating sectarianism

-The Middle East has a long-standing history of sectarianism, a lot of which has heightened in the light of the Arab Spring.Explore
+The Middle East has a long-standing history of sectarianism, and this division is a primary cause of the crisis in Syria.Explore

 The oil trade with IS ought to come to an end

 Countries must stop all oil trade with Islamic State forces.Explore

 The internationalisation of the conflict must end